open-contracting/standard/standard/docs/en/getting_started/building_blocks.md

 </table>

 Codelist values are case sensitive strings.
-OCDS publish labels for many codes in English and Spanish (TODO - CONFIRM).
+Canonical codelist labels are in English, but we are working towards providing translated labels.
+[Contact the helpdesk](support/index.md) for information on adding a new translation.

 Publishers should map their existing classification systems to OCDS codes wherever possible.
 Many closed codelist fields are paired with a detail field where more detailed classification information can be provided.